---

 Can I have a dual major?

 Yes, you are permitted to have a dual major between any two majors at Rensselaer.
-Dual majors with Management, Mathematics, Philosophy, Computer Engineering, or Electronic Media Arts & Communication are particularly popular.
+Dual majors with Management, Mathematics, Philosophy, Computer Engineering, Electronic Media Arts & Communication, or Games and Simulation Arts and Sciences are particularly popular.
 You need to meet all of the requirements of both degrees, but you can double count courses.
 The large number of free electives in the Computer Science program means that it is possible to complete dual majors with most departments other than engineering in 128 credits.
 The dual major with Computer Engineering can be done in 134 credits.

 Can students get involved in research?

 Most Rensselaer faculty have an active research program, and participation in research by undergraduates is encouraged.
 Rensselaer has a program to support undergraduate research for either credit or salary.
-Among the research areas available to Computer Science majors are computer vision, database systems, distributed systems, grid computing, scientific computation, software tool development, robotics, and verification of the correctness of programs.
+Among the research areas available to Computer Science majors are computer graphics, computer vision, robotics, database systems, distributed systems including grid and cloud computing, sensor networks, scientific computation, machine learning, social networks, semantic web, artificial intelligence, large-scale data visualization, software development and verification, and software projects with the Rensselaer Center for Open Source Software.

 Are there certification programs?